Blog

 If there's one thing we can all agree on, it's that psychology is utterly fascinating.

-Can you see yourself stepping into a career in this extraordinary field?
-Or perhaps helping tackle the global mental health crisis, bringing hope and healing to those who need it most?
-Get to know our School of Psychology and find out why Murdoch University may be the university for you.
+Can you see yourself building a career in this field, or helping tackle the global mental health challenge and bringing support to people who need it most?
+Get to know our School of Psychology and see why studying with us could be the right fit.

-- Get an insight into how people think, plan, remember and make decisions
+- explore how people think, plan, remember, and make decisions

-- Develop an extensive knowledge of psychological disorders and how psychologists can help
+- build a deep understanding of psychological disorders and how psychologists help

-- Study the structure of the brain and learn how biology influences behaviour, and
+- study the structure of the brain and how biology shapes behaviour

-At Murdoch University, Psychology isn’t just theory – it’s preparation for real impact.
-Whether you're passionate about social justice, mental health advocacy, or community wellbeing, our programs equip you with the tools to make a difference.
+Here, psychology isn't just theory.
+It's preparation for real impact.
+Whether you care about social justice, mental health advocacy, or community wellbeing, you'll graduate with the tools to make a difference.

 Murdoch Psychology Clinic

-Get real-world work experience providing assessments and therapy to the community under the supervision of qualified clinical psychologists.
-You might be helping people with mood disorders, life transitions, social skills, or OCD support.
+Gain real-world experience providing assessments and therapy to the community, under the supervision of qualified clinical psychologists.
+You might support people navigating mood disorders, life transitions, social skills, or OCD.

 Mind-Body Lab